cloud-ark/kubeplus/README.rst

 KubePlus Platform toolkit is designed with 3 user personas in mind.

-*1. Operator Developer/Curator*
+*1. Operator Developer*

-Operator developer/curator uses our guidelines_ when developing their Operator.
+Operator developer uses our guidelines_ when developing their Operators.

 *2. DevOps Engineer*